jfrog/log-analytics-prometheus/README.md

 ## To Assess the setup for Grafana

-use 'kubectl port forward' as mentioned below in a separate terminal window
+Use 'kubectl port forward' as mentioned below in a separate terminal window

 ```shell
 kubectl port-forward service/prometheus-grafana 3000:80 -n ${INST_NAMESPACE}
 ```

-1. Open your Grafana on a browser at http://localhost:3000 (grafana default credentials are `admin` / `prom-operator`).
+1. Open your Grafana on a browser at http://localhost:3000.
+Grafana default credentials are `admin/prom-operator` (set in [prometheus-grafana-values.yaml](helm/prometheus-grafana-values.yaml)).

 2. Go to "Configuration" -> "Data Sources" on the left menu:
    ![datasource](images/DataSourceAddition-01.jpeg)